-General Awareness defines the basic hazards associated with caught-in or caught-between conditions found on typical jobsites.
+Caught-In & Caught-Between Awareness defines the basic hazards associated with caught-in or caught-between conditions found on typical jobsites.

-Additional topics include unguarded machinery, buried in or by, and pinned between hazards and their control methods.
+Additional topics include unguarded machinery, buriedin or by, and pinned between hazards and their control methods.
 Learners will identify, prevent, and become more mindful of circumstances that could lead to possible injuries on the jobsite.

-An interactive simulation is included to guide the learner through a virtual construction jobsite where they can observe workers completing dangerous tasks and identify various caught-in and caught-between hazards.
+An interactive simulation is included to guide the learner through a virtual construction jobsite where they can observe workers completing dangerous tasks that involve various caught-in and caught-between hazards.